tresinformal/basketball/README.md

 The game has one basketball [#14].
 All objects follow the laws of gravity (Newton's Second Law) [#15].
  There is an option to play on one side or two sides.
+There is either one human player and a player controlled by computer or two human players.
+There are two baskets, one in the each half of the yard.
+The player's clothes should have diffrent colors.
+The game has a music.
+The player can mute it if she/he wants.
+The game counts a time.
+During the game the time shows.
+The game can be paused.
+If the player scores from inside the line, she/he gets two points.
+If the player scores from outside the line she/he gets three points.

 [The game finishes when on player reaches 20 points](https://github.com/tresinformal/basketball/issues/23).
 [The game has two players](https://github.com/tresinformal/basketball/issues/11).